alexdevero/alex-devero-blog/__drafts__/draft--getting-started-javascript-classes.md

 This can be useful when you want to keep some data private.
 When you want some data to be inaccessible from the outside and also from any class instance.
 The syntax for private fields and methods is simple.
 In order to define private field or method start the name with `#` (hashtag symbol).

 When you want to access private field, or call private method, you also have to use the hashtag symbol.
 One interesting thing is that public method can access private fields and methods.
 So, if you want, you can create private field or method.
-Then you can create a public method to access the private field or call the private method.
+Then, you can create a public method to access the private field or call the private method.
 Both things will work.

 ```JavaScript
 class App {